MSc in Educational Assessment

 - the ability of the University to provide appropriate support for your studies (eg through the provision of facilities, resources, teaching and/or research opportunities); and

 - minimum and maximum limits to the numbers of students who may be admitted to the University's taught and research programmes.

 If you receive an offer of a place at Oxford, your offer will outline any conditions that you need to satisfy and any actions you need to take, together with any associated deadlines.
 These may include academic conditions, such as achieving a specific final grade in your current degree course.
 These conditions will usually depend on your individual academic circumstances and may vary between applicants.
 Our After you apply pages provide more information about offers and conditions.

 In addition to any academic conditions which are set, you will also be required to meet the following requirements:

 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 As the MSc is a part-time course for researchers and professionals, the department takes pride in providing high quality IT support for your learning when you are away from Oxford.
-This includes a dedicated WebLearn site, which you will use to liaise with your supervisor and to exchange ideas with other students.
+This includes the University’s Virtual Learning Environment (Canvas) where resources such as recorded lectures, activities, reading lists and links to external online resources are provided.
 If you wish to work in the department when you are visiting Oxford, there is a computer room with desks which also has points for personal laptop computers.